-2. Please use standard abbreviations.
+- Please use standard abbreviation.
 Place special or unusual abbreviations in parenthesis after the full word when it appears for the first time.

-Presentation Format: All presentations are podium delivered, 45 minute presentation (includes 10 minutes for Q&A)
+Plenary Presentation Format: All presentations are podium-delivered, 30 or 45 minute presentation (includes 10 minutes for Q&A)

 Important dates to remember:

 |Proposals reviewed by CAFCN Conference Planning Committee||January 1-10, 2022|

 |Invitations are issued to selected Speakers||January 10, 2022|